What types of ESOL courses does Lone Star College-CyFair offer?

 Lone Star College-CyFair offers a wide variety of ESOL programs to meet the diverse needs of the surrounding community including:

-- Intensive ESOL Integrated Skills (ESOL Blocks) – high beginning to high intermediate; 4 levels
+Intensive ESOL Integrated Skills (ESOL Blocks) – high beginning to intermediate; 3 levels

 When are classes offered?

 Classes are offered during the day, at night, or online.
 Morning classes are approximately 8:30 am - 12:30 pm; afternoon classes are approximately 12:30 pm - 4:30 pm; and evening classes are approximately 6:00 pm - 10:00 pm.
 Most classes meet two days a week, Monday/Wednesday and Tuesday/Thursday.